esromerog/QuantifiedSelf/README.md

 # Creative Representation Through the Quantified Self
 This project aims to promote data literacy through the creative representation of the Quantified Self.
 It's meant to serve as a learning resource for students seeking to understand, play around, collect and visualize their physiological signals.
+The project uses P5.js as the basis for the creative visualizations.
+In the code base, you will also find a React implementation of [three-js](https://github.com/mrdoob/three.js) and [Shaderpark](https://github.com/shader-park/shader-park-docs).

+## Devices
 This is a simple web app built using React and Node.js.
-It leverages multiple frameworks for working with different devices.
-Currently, it has support for the following devices.
+It leverages multiple frameworks for working with different devices and being able to process their data within JavaScript.
+The implementation of future devices is being explored through LSL.

 ### Muse 2
 EEG sensing headband.
 The application interfaces with the Muse using the Chrome's Bluetooth API thanks to the [muse-js](https://github.com/urish/muse-js) module.

 ### EMOTIV
 A variety of wireless EEG headsets.
 EMOTIV provides access to derived EEG metrics using their launcher and the [Cortex API](https://github.com/Emotiv/cortex-example).
 Raw EEG metrics require a paid license in the EMOTIV launcher.
 Currently, the API keys and the license information can be specified in your own .env file.

 ## Installing and running the App